davetcc/InterviewHelper/README.md

 # Interview Helper
-A series of Java classes the help with interview revision, covering areas such as algorithms, graphs, trees and collections.
+A series of Java classes that help with interview revision, covering areas such as algorithms, graphs, trees and collections.

 Recently, a friend and I got into a discussion about this subject